 One of the beauties of the old ways is that death is just a part of life – something that happens on the journey, not an end, but a new beginning.
 The stories of the seasons draw parallels to our own lives, and those can be told to children easily, because they are familiar with the seasons as a part of their world.
 But that also makes it easy for us to find comfort in those stories too.

 The veil is thin this time of year – this year feels thinner than most.
-Enjoy!Become my Patron on Patreon! https://www.patreon.com/JanetCallahan
+Enjoy!Check out my new energy work page, http://www.facebook.com/GoodVibrationsEnergyStudio